nus-cs2113-AY2021S1/website/admin/moduleExpectations.md

 * **Two-stars topics** {{ two_stars }} can get you up to a **B+**.
 * **Three-stars topics** {{ three_stars }} can get you up to an **A**.
 * **Four-stars topics** {{ four_stars }} can push you beyond the limits of the module, and help you get into a level above those who merely limit themselves to the topics of the module.
 They ==are not examinable==.

-* Topics marked with two {{ icon_prereq }} icons e.g., {{ prereq_one_star }},{{ prereq_two_stars }},{{ prereq_three_stars }} are relevant topics you are expected to have learned in prerequisite modules.
-They are given for reference, but ==are examinable==.
-The number of stars indicates the progression of topics, similar to the star rating system above i.e., one-star prerequisite topics are the most basic and the most important. four-star pre-requisite topics can be ignored without affecting CAP.

 **Star ratings for other things** e.g., admin info sections: